 Parent help in the classroom is beneficial for all children in the room.
 Prior to the classroom programme, the classroom teacher will explain what the parent helper can do and help in the class lesson.
 Parent helpers will be given a copy of the school policy on Parent Help, and will be asked to sign a confidentiality form.

-There is a school camp at least every second year for the Year 5-8 pupils.
+There is a school camp at least every second year for the Senior class.
 Costs must be met by parents.
 Parent Help is vital to ensure the success of School Camps.

 Catholic Religious Education